Bronom/Torn_Dashboard_ESP32_TFT/README.md

 | **IRQ / PEN** | 22        | Some libraries support touch IRQ pin |

+# Setup :
+To Setup go to this link : https://torndb.bronom.com/

 # Library :
 TFT_eSPI by Bodmer